Portfolio

 Hilbert’s 10th Problem [paper]

-Research paper for Stanford’s PHIL 152: Computability and Logic (Spring 2023)
+Research report for PHIL 152: Computability and Logic (Spring 2023)

 A proof of Hilbert’s 10th Problem: determining the solvability of Diophantine equations over integers.